sbalcombe/stuartbalcombe/src/pages/a/my-web-app-challenge/index.md

 - I must share my progress publically each week.
 This is partly to keep me focused on delivering value but also to help me get to [my goal of publishing 24 blog posts](/a/what-i-learned-in-2017) this year.

-As I’ll to be sharing everything I do, you can follow what I learn and all the mistakes I make on this blog.
+As I’ll be sharing everything I do, you can follow what I learn and all the mistakes I make on this blog.
 There’s an email signup on the [blog page](/a) if you’re that way inclined.
 The deadline is **April 10th to have received $1000 from paying customers**.

 Having not shipped a software product solo before,  I’ll be asking lots of questions of people who’ve already done this and learning a lot on the fly.